DeDora Capital Inc. Acquires New Position in Meta Platforms, Inc. (NASDAQ:META)

 Insider Activity at Meta Platforms

 In related news, insider Marne L. Levine sold 23,317 shares of the stock in a transaction on Tuesday, February 7th.
 The stock was sold at an average price of $191.00, for a total transaction of $4,453,547.00.
 Following the sale, the insider now directly owns 4,136 shares of the company’s stock, valued at $789,976.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-In other Meta Platforms news, insider Jennifer Newstead sold 342 shares of the firm’s stock in a transaction dated Wednesday, December 28th.
-The stock was sold at an average price of $116.44, for a total value of $39,822.48.
-Following the transaction, the insider now directly owns 25,819 shares of the company’s stock, valued at $3,006,364.36.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, insider Jennifer Newstead sold 342 shares of the stock in a transaction on Wednesday, December 28th.
+The stock was sold at an average price of $116.44, for a total transaction of $39,822.48.
+Following the sale, the insider now directly owns 25,819 shares of the company’s stock, valued at $3,006,364.36.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
 Also, insider Marne L. Levine sold 23,317 shares of the firm’s stock in a transaction dated Tuesday, February 7th.
 The stock was sold at an average price of $191.00, for a total value of $4,453,547.00.
 Following the completion of the transaction, the insider now directly owns 4,136 shares in the company, valued at $789,976.
 The disclosure for this sale can be found here.
 Insiders have sold 68,393 shares of company stock valued at $12,324,981 over the last ninety days.
 Insiders own 14.03% of the company’s stock.

 Meta Platforms Profile